-Particulars As at 31 March 2022

-Non-current borrowings

-Term Loans

-Indian rupee loan from banks (secured) (refer note refer note A,B) 5,429.27

-Total non-current borrowings 5,429.27

-Seoured 5,429,27

-Unsecured 19

-Particulars As at 31 March 2022

-Terms of borrowings:

-(A) Term Loan from Federal Bank (refer note (i) below) 4,974.24

-(B) Term Loan from Kotak Mahindra Bank (refer note (ii) below) 455.03

-Term loan from banks referred to above to the extent of:

-- i) Rs.
-4,974.24 lakhs were secured by way of first pari-passu charge over entire fixed assets, present and future of the Company.
+Particulars As at 31 March 2023 As at 31 March 2022 Terms of borrowings (A) Term Loan from Federal Bank (refer note (i) below) 6,901.56 4,974.2 (B) Term Loan from Kotak Mahindra Bank (refer note (ii) below) 3,120.16 455.03 i) Rs.
+6901.56 lacs were secured by way of first pari-passu charge over entire fixed assets, present and future of the Company.
 Second pari-passu charge on entire Current Assets, present and future of the borrower.
-The interst rate of loan is 5,75% and loan is repayable over a period of 60 months (including 12 months moratorium) and thereafter equal quarterly principal repayments - ii) Rs.
-455.03 lakhs were secured by way of first pari-passu charge on immovable properties, being land and building situated at Mysore unit.
-First pari passu hypothetication charge on all existing and future current assets and moveable fixed assets of the Company. at 5.60% p.a.
+The interst rate of loan is 8.25% p.a. and loan is repayable over a period of 60 months (including 12 months moratorium) and thereafter equal quarterly principal ii) Rs.
+3120.17 lacs were secured by way of first pari-passu charge on immovable properties, being land and building situated at Mysore unit.
+First pari passu hypothetication charge on all existing and future current assets and moveable fixed assets of the Company. at 8.10% p.a.
 The loan is repayable over a period of 60 months (including 12 months moratorium) and thereafter equal quarterly principal repayments.